ram-tu/Games-Engines-2-Enchanted-Forest/README.md

 # Assignment Details

+The camera will follow a path, showcasing the forest, eventually stopping allowing the user to free roam! this is a magical forest with wisps implementing behaviours like flocking, path following and wandering. global volume was used for the effects and the terrain was generated with unity's terrain component. this is mostly a forest simulation and I'm most proud of the visuals and effects used to create a cool looking forest.

 ## Behaviuours
 - Deer following a set path
 - 3 coloured wisps (aqua, blue and green) following a different path together using path following